Benefits Of Soaking Almonds – Should I Soak Almonds?

 Our bodies have their own enzymes that digest the almonds and break them down into their components.

-Now if we don’t soak the almonds and remove the skin, the tannins in the skin can interfere with digestion.
-Tannins bind to and interfere with the digestion of proteins, carbohydrates, and cellulose.
-Removing the almond skin removes this issue with properly digesting almonds.
+Now if we don’t soak the almonds and remove the skin, the phytates in the skin can interfere with digestion.
+The concern is phytates can bind with iron and zinc and reduce their absorption into the blood.

 In the defense of soaking almonds, it does make almonds softer and easier to chew.

 What They Don’t Tell You About Raw Almonds

 If you eat processed or roasted almonds, the process kills the enzymes.
-To avoid this people will eat raw almonds.
-The problem with even eating raw almonds is that ones we buy from stores are pasteurized and the pasteurization process kills the enzymes.
+To avoid this people eat raw almonds.
+The problem still remains because we buy pasteurized raw almonds and the pasteurization process also kills enzymes.

 Farmers can sell unpasteurized almonds but not to food distributors or markets so you have to get them from roadside merchants.

 Benefits Of Not Soaking Almonds And Removing Skins

-Almond skins contain a combination of antioxidants and vitamin E which work together synergistically to protect cells from being damaged by free radicals, and research suggests that this combination in almond skins work synergistically to prevent LDL cholesterol from being oxidized, promoting heart health.
+Almond skins contain a combination of antioxidants and vitamin E, which work protect cells from free radical damage.
+Research suggests that there combination also work together to prevent LDL cholesterol oxidation, which contributes heart disease.

 What Does This Mean For The Almonds I Eat?

 I basically soak almonds half the time I eat them.
 They taste a little different both ways and since I like how they taste both ways, I eat them both ways.

-Eating the other half of the almonds not soaked, I gain the benefits of the nutrients in the the almond skin and the insoluble fiber to help clean my digestive tract and feed the good bacteria in my colon.
+Eating the other half of the almonds un-soaked, I gain the benefits of the nutrients in the the almond skin and the insoluble, which will help clean my digestive tract and feed the good bacteria in my colon.
 I guess a just found a balance.